Hawaii Facts For Kids 2023 (State Facts Must Read)

 It’s famous for its many public beaches, warm tropical climate, and active volcanoes.

-How did Hawaii get its name: The state of Hawaii is named for the island of Hawaii, one of its eight major islands.
+How did Hawaii get its name: The state of Hawaii is named for Hawaii’s big island, one of its eight main islands.
 It’s uncertain how the island got its name, however.

 Another is that it’s named in honor of the traditional discoverer of the islands, Hawaii Loa.

 Date admitted to the Union: Friday, August 21, 1959